 Goertzel must be frustrated by now but manages to get in a great parting shot.

 How can banning sex robots stop a handful of wealthy white and Chinese men controlling the majority of the world’s wealth?
 These guys can buy all the sex robots they want.

 Kathleen Richardson is one angry, confused person.
 She talks of misogyny, but we hear misandry.

 Here are some of our favorite comments from the Youtube video page:

-FlacheErdnuss says: “wow! this woman truly is a crazy person. talking about rich white male americans and slavery in africa ist not an argument, it`s just political correctness coupled with empty rhetoric. she does not even have one logic argument against sex robots. i liked it how calm and clear ben has destroyed her nonsense. thumbs up for ben.”
+FlacheErdnuss says: “wow! this woman truly is a crazy person. talking about rich white male Americans and slavery in Africa is not an argument, it`s just political correctness coupled with empty rhetoric. she does not even have one logical argument against sex robots.
+I liked it how calm and clear Ben has destroyed her nonsense. thumbs up for ben.”